phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

 <img src="/img/2023/k8s-admission-and-policy.png" width="800px"/>

-[Admission Controllers] are quite common in K8s, take Pod creation as an example.
-In v1.27.3 (and most previous versions), during creation a Pod will be mutated by ServiceAccount, Priority, and DefaultTolerationSeconds Admission Controller as show below
+[Admission Controllers] are quite common in K8s, For example (in v1.27.3 and most previous versions), during the creation of a Pod, it will be mutated by ServiceAccount, Priority, and DefaultTolerationSeconds Admission Controller.
+As show below

 ```shell
 cat << EOF | kubectl create --dry-run=server -o yaml -f -